microsoft/genaiops-promptflow-template/docs/Azure_devops_how_to_setup.md

 - `DEPLOYMENT_INSTANCE_COUNT`:This parameter specifies the number of instances (virtual machines) that should be deployed for this particular configuration.
 - `ENVIRONMENT_VARIABLES`: This parameter represents a set of environment variables that can be passed to the deployment.

-Kubernetes deployments have additional properties - `COMPUTE_NAME`, `CPU_ALLOCATION` and `MEMORY_ALLOCATION` related to infrastructure and resource requirements.
+Kubernetes deployments have additional properties - `COMPUTE_NAME`, `DEPLOYMENT_VM_SIZE`, `CPU_ALLOCATION` and `MEMORY_ALLOCATION` related to infrastructure and resource requirements.
+These should also be updates with your values before executing Kubernetes based deployments.

 Now, push the new feature branch to the newly forked repo.